EshaanAgg/web/src/content/blog/kafka-fetch.md

 ### Reading the log files

-Both the cluster metadata and topic log files are in a binary format, and follow the same structure.
+Both the cluster metadata and topic log files are stored on disk following the same serialization protocol.
 Each log file consists a number of `RecordBatches` serialized into binary one after the other. `RecordBatch` is the basic unit of storage in Kafka and contains a set of records, which are the actual data that is being stored.

 The on-disk format of a `RecordBatch` is: